Pest Infestation & Home Insurance: All You Need to Know

 Generally, most Canadian home insurance policies don’t cover pest infestations.
 Pest infestations are usually considered regular home wear and tear that’s preventable or caused by neglect, so in most cases, home insurance companies won’t cover pest treatments and damage caused by pest infestations.

-However, if the pest infestation and resulting damage can be considered unexpected, it may be covered by your insurance.
+Pest infestations themselves are excluded, but secondary damage from a covered peril may be covered.
 For instance, if the pests sneaked into your home after a severe storm, you can still be covered as long as your home insurance policy covers storms.
 Pests can also end up in your home after a flood, so you may still be covered for pest-related damage as part of your flood insurance.

 Your insurer might launch an investigation after you make the claim to ascertain whether the damage was truly unexpected or if it was still preventable, after which they’ll decide whether or not to accept your claim.